Creating HTTP Routes — Agentuity Documentation

 import { type } from 'arktype';

-import userCreator from '@agent/user-creator';
+import userCreator from '@agent/user-creator/agent';

 router.post('/custom',